Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Geometric Perspective

 \begin{proof} By definition, we have that $s_0 \ab(\ab[\ketpsi], \qntTrg) = \min_{\ket|\psi'> \in [\ketpsi]} s_0\ab(\ket|\psi'>, \qntTrg)$ which equals $\min_{\permOp} s_0\ab(\permOp \ketpsi, \qntTrg) = \min_{\permOp}2 \arccos \braket<\psi|\permOp^\dag \prbHam \permOp| \psi>$.
 As we are minimising over the whole group of all permutation operators we can also minimise over all complex conjugate operators instead $\min_{\permOp^\dag}2 \arccos \braket<\psi|\permOp \prbHam \permOp^\dag |\psi>$.
 By the canonical definition of $\prbHam$ we have $\permOp \prbHam \permOp^\dag = \sum_{t \in T} \permOp \ketbra|t><t| \permOp^\dag$.
 Recall that $\ab\{\kett : t \in T\}$ is the basis of the corresponding quantum target space $\qntTrg$.
 This means, by applying $\permOp \prbHam \permOp^\dag$ we are performing a basis transformation on the target space, measuring the expected probability of $\ketpsi$ being in he permuted target space.
 By minimising over all permutations we get $s_0 \ab(\ketpsi, \ab[\qntTrg])$, thus in conclusion $s_0\ab(\ketpsi, \ab[\qntTrg]) = s_0 \ab(\ab[\ketpsi], \qntTrg)$. \end{proof}

 The quantum Fourier transform (\qft) is a good example to demonstrate this effect, and additionally shows how to calculate the distance of the closest target space permutation.
-As of today, the \qft is regarded as \emph{the} seminal primitive contributing to quantum advantage, finding application in a wide range of quantum algorithms reaching proven quantum speed-ups such as the famous integer factorisation by \citeauthor{Shor1997} \cite{Shor1997} \sketch{choose some additional impressive examples out of all of the QFT applications}.
+As of today, the \qft is regarded as \emph{the} seminal primitive contributing to quantum advantage, finding application in a wide range of quantum algorithms reaching proven quantum speed-ups \cite{Kitaev1995,Shor1997}, thus making it an interesting quantum primitive to study \cite{Linden2022}.
+If one intends to use a distance measure to quantify computational progress it must be applicable to analyse the QFT as well.
 The interesting parts of the \qft circuit take part before the qubits are reordered in a final step (marked section in \cref{fig:qftCirc}).
 This is problematic when looking at distance measures based on state to space overlaps like the geodesic distance.
 The block of swap gates implementing the reordering is entirely Clifford, yet looking at the geodesic instance $s_0 \ab(\qntTrg)$ one could be under the impression that all the computational progress takes place in this section of the circuit.
-This, can not be the case, as we know that the \qft algorithm provides an exponential speed-up.
-Therefore valuable computational progress has to be made before, taking possible target space permutations into account reveals such effects (see \cref{fig:qftGeoDist}).
+This cannot be the case, a the \qft algorithm enables exponential speed-ups.
+Therefore valuable computational progress has to be made before, taking possible target space permutations into account to reveal such effects (see \cref{fig:qftGeoDist}).